 what is Second Adolescence?

-Host of the pod, psychotherapist and coach Adam James Cohen, proposes Second Adolescence as a developmental life stage LGBTQ+ folks move through in adulthood after growing up in an anti-queer world.
-It is a framework for queer healing and liberation that addresses the wounding anti-queerness causes for LGBTQ+ people.
+Host of the pod, psychotherapist and coach Adam James Cohen, developed Second Adolescence as a framework for queer healing rooted in approaching it as a developmental life stage LGBTQ+ folks move through in adulthood after growing up in an anti-queer world.
+It is the messy, terrifying, exhilarating, fulfilling, and, ultimately, healing part of a queer person’s post-coming out life where we gain the experiences we missed out on, heal the wounds of our younger selves, and work towards living as our most true and free selves.

 about the show, Second Adolescence